SepulchralVerdigris/path2victory/Base Game.md

 **[Saving throw] half:** If a saving throw is listed as “Will half”, or the like, it means on a successful saving throw the power does half damage, and on a critical success (the saving throw is above the Power by 10 or more), it does no damage.

-Round damage down to the nearest 1 (for damage values after halving of 9 or less) or down to the nearest 5 (for damage values after halving of 10 or more).
+Round damage down to the nearest 1 (for damage after halving of 9 or less) or down to the nearest 5 (for damage after halving of 10 or more).

 ## Targeting

 To target a creature, an attacker needs (a) the target to be within range of the attack, (b) line of sight to the target and (c) line of effect to the target.

 To target a point of origin for an area of effect at range (for example, a burst 2 within range 10), an attacker needs (a) line of sight to the point of origin and (b) line of effect to the point of origin.
-The area of effect extends to its full extent, unless intercepted by solid terrain.
+The area of effect extends to its full extent, except where blocked by solid terrain.

 ### Range

 When measuring distances in squares, count the squares from the first square adjacent to the attacker to the square that includes the target (with diagonals alternating between costing 1 square and 2 squares).
 If the total is less than or equal to the range, the target is within range.

-Ranged weapons often have two ranges listed, for example “Ranged 12/24”.
-The first is the short range, at which the weapon can be used without penalty.
-The second is the long range; attacks at this range suffer a -2 penalty.
+Ranged strikes may have short and long ranges listed, for example “Ranged 12/24”.
+Attacks beyond the short range suffer a -2 penalty.

 ### Line of sight

 Melee and Ranged attacks require the attacker to have line of sight to the target – in other words, to be able to see the target.

-If the attacking player can draw a line between any point on the space their attacking figure occupies and any point on the space the target occupies, without it passing through solid or opaque terrain, the attacker has line of sight.
+If the attacking player can draw a line between any point on the space their attacking creature occupies and any point on the space the target occupies, without it passing through solid or opaque terrain, the attacker has line of sight.

 Area effects ignore opaque terrain: they have line of sight if they do not pass through solid terrain.